Setoville/systems-guide/README.md

   - Register Data*
     - Store current values of the registers.
     - Also called context data.
-  - Memory Pointers.
-    - Pointers to the code
+  - Memory Pointers and address code
     - Data associated with process
     - Memory that OS allocated by request
   - I/O Status Information.
     - Outstanding requests, files or I/O devices currently assigned to process
+    - File descriptors
+    - Current and root directory
   - Accounting information
     - Process use of resources.